The Importance of CSR and Why a Company Should Embrace it

-What is CSR?
-CSR stands for Corporate Social Responsibility and is a business’s approach that contributes to sustainable development by delivering economic, social and environmental benefits.
-It is also the initiatives by which a company takes responsibility for its effect on social and environmental wellbeing.
+CSR stands for Corporate Social Responsibility and is a business’s approach to sustainable development by delivering economic, social and environmental benefits.
+It also encapsulates the initiatives by which a company takes responsibility for its effect on social and environmental wellbeing.
 In essence, CSR looks beyond the company profits and focuses on benefitting the greater community.

 There are some forms of CSR which are now expected.
 There was once a time when thinking ahead to include recycling within your company’s core values meant you would be winning awards for being environmentally conscious.
 Now, recycling is the norm and over 80% of office waste is recyclable.
 Doing other things such as installing energy-saving lightbulbs or using alternative energy sources are huge factors in showing the public that your company is taking CSR seriously.